fjwright/Run-REDUCE-0/UserGuide.md

 runs.
 It uses the standard Java package [java.util.prefs](https://docs.oracle.com/en/java/javase/13/docs/api/java.prefs/java/util/prefs/package-summary.html), which stores data persistently in an implementation-dependent backing store.
-For example, on Microsoft Windows the preferences for this app are stored in the registry under the key `Computer\HKEY_CURRENT_USER\Software\JavaSoft\Prefs\fjwright\runreduce`.
+For example, on Microsoft Windows the preferences for this application are stored in the registry under the key `Computer\HKEY_CURRENT_USER\Software\JavaSoft\Prefs\fjwright\runreduce` and on Ubuntu Linux they are stored in the XML file `~/.java/.userPrefs/fjwright/runreduce/prefs.xml`.

 Run-REDUCE currently assumes a standard installation of REDUCE and uses commands based on that assumption to run REDUCE.
 If the